-As of September 30, 2023, \$135 million of the \$1.2 billion of cash and short-term investments were held by Seaboard's foreign subsidiaries.
+As of September 30, 2023 March 30, 2024, \$135 million \$77 million of the \$1.2 billion of cash and short-term investments were held by Seaboard's foreign subsidiaries.
 Historically, Seaboard has considered substantially all foreign profits as being permanently invested in its foreign operations, including all cash and short-term investments held by foreign subsidiaries.
-During 2022, Seaboard reversed its indefinite reinvestment assertion in connection with previously-taxed undistributed earnings of its Seaboard
+During 2022, Seaboard reversed its indefinite reinvestment assertion in connection with certain previously-taxed undistributed earnings of its Seaboard

-Marine subsidiary due to the operational efficiencies of repatriating and recorded a deferred tax liability.
+Marine subsidiary due to the operational efficiencies tax effectiveness of repatriating and recorded a deferred tax liability.
 For all other foreign subsidiaries, Seaboard intends to continue permanently reinvesting their funds outside the U.S. as they continue to demonstrate no need to repatriate them to fund Seaboard's U.S. operations for the foreseeable future.
 Seaboard has not recorded deferred taxes for state or foreign withholding taxes that would result upon repatriation of these funds to the U.S. Determination of the tax that might be paid on unremitted earnings if eventually remitted is not practical due to the complexity of the multi-jurisdictional tax environment in which Seaboard operates.